lambdaxymox/cglinalg/README.md

 for developing computer graphics applications.

 The design of the library has the following goals in mind:
+* **Ergonomics** -- The system should be easy to understand and use.
+The types and the language of the documentation are designed to be understandable to working graphics programmers.
+The main prerequisite for understanding the library documentation is elementary linear algebra.
 * **Cross Platform** -- It should be portable to other ecosystems like other C/C++ and Rust libraries.
 Every data type can be treated like a fixed-sized array so they can be sent to across FFI boundaries.
-* **Few Dependencies** -- To support portability and maintainability, `cglinalg` is designed to use few external dependencies.
-This makes it simpler to integrate into applications. the biggest dependency is `proptest` which is development dependency only.
+* **Few Dependencies** -- The library should be relatively self-contained.
+To support portability and maintainability, `cglinalg` is designed with few external dependencies.
+The biggest dependency---`proptest`---is a development dependency only.
 * **Type Safety** -- Leverage Rust's type system and zero-cost abstractions to ensure code correctness, abstraction, and intelligibility do not come at the cost of performance.
-* **Flexibility** -- The library should serve as a type-agnostic cornerstone for other computer graphics applications.
-The data types in `cglinalg` are parametric over their scalars so they can operate on multiple scalar types.
+* **Flexibility** -- The library should serve as a type-agnostic cornerstone for computer graphics applications.
+The data types in `cglinalg` are generic over their scalars so they can operate on multiple scalar types.
-* **Simplicity** -- The system should be easy to understand and use.
-* **Speed And Efficiency** -- Operations should be fast and efficient to support the primary use case of real-time graphics applications.
+* **Speed And Efficiency** -- Operations should be fast and efficient.
+SIMD instructions and architecture specific optimizations should be used where possible.
-* **Ergonomics** -- The types and the language of the documentations are designed to be understandable to working graphics programmers.
-The main prerequisite for understanding the language of the library documentation is elementary

 ## Getting Started
 To use library in your project, add `cglinalg` as a dependency in your